posportal/Portal-Cloud-Nodejs/README.md

 # Portal Cloud Nodejs Client
 This client is intended to interact with Portal Cloud in a seamless manner.
-We handle all the request handling, leaving you will the simplest way to access your data and create orders.
+We handle all of gears and sprockets in the request, leaving you will the simplest way to achieve order zen.

 ## How to Initialize Your Portal Cloud Client
 Download the client first, then wherever in your NodeJs app, include the package like so.